 I wasn’t quite hungry that morning, so I order the classic ham and egg sandwich for NT$50.
 And of course, I got a cold milk tea, my favourite!

 I noticed other patrons in the restaurant ordered french fries and chicken nuggets.
 Taiwanese people really like their fried food in the morning.
-It wasn’t my first time seeing french fries and chicken nuggets on the menu for breakfast.
+It wasn’t my first time seeing french fries and chicken nuggets on the menu for breakfast in Taiwan.